 If you want to be better at saving money, one place to start is with dinner.
-And no, you don't need to serve ramen noodles every night in order to do so.
-You can still cook delicious, healthy dinners you'll feel good about serving.
+Making dinner at home more often and relying less on delivery or dinner out is a strategy that's made easy with the help of this meal plan.
 To keep things simple and cheap during the workweek, stick to recipes with only five ingredients (not including the bare essentials like oil, salt and pepper) and rely on low-cost items, like canned beans, brown rice and on-sale veggies.

-Quick-sautéed zucchini with dried herbs, canned tomatoes and a little cheese adds punch to a plain potato.
+Quick-sautéed zucchini with dried herbs, canned tomatoes and a little Italian cheese adds punch to a plain potato.
 To round out the meal, serve with mixed greens dressed with olive oil and red-wine vinegar.
 This extra-affordable dinner tonight leaves you some extra cash for fresh salmon in tomorrow night's slightly more expensive meal.

 Much cheaper than ordering out, this classic barbecue chicken pizza is low-cost and has an added health bonus-shredded zucchini hidden in the sauce for an extra serving of veggies.
 Serve this pizza with carrot sticks and hummus.